Roseyroseo/Is_Less_More-Analyzing_Ratings_by_Recipe_Complexity/README.md

 ### Null Hypotheses

-Under the null hypothesis H_0 : The number of steps has no influence on ratings.
+Under the null hypothesis *H₀* : The number of steps has no influence on ratings.
 This implies that any observed difference in average ratings is due to random chance.
 We'll simulate this by shuffling the rating column to break the relationship between `n_steps` and `ratings`.
 The alternative is that number of steps does have an influence on ratings.

 ### Test Statistics:
 The test statistic is the difference in means:

- T = SimpleMean - ComplexMean
+ *T* = *SimpleMean* - *ComplexMean*

 Where: